codevilleacademy/codevilleacademy.github.com/_posts/codescript/scripts/2015-05-25-live-score-update.markdown

 ---

 <div class="para">
 If you don't want to look at the score websites again and again.
 If you want score to pop up after regular interval.
-If you want to continue with your work and still be updated with the cricket match proceedings ... heres a script for you.
+If you want to continue with your work and still be updated with the cricket match proceedings ... here is a script for you.
 </div>

 <div class="para">